adrianoOliveiraRocha/js-codes/algorithms/save/discret-math/problem4.md

 	2 - T1 is not a scoundrel because the other two are not knight.
 T1 is lying.
 			Therefore, he is not a knight;

-	3 - T3 is telling the truth because at least one of them is a knight;
+	3 - T3 is telling the truth because at least one of them is a knight.

 	Response: T1 and T3 are knight.
 T2 is knave